Switch to ex VAT Switch to inc VAT

 Introduction

-With so many flooring options available, it can be tricky to know what the best wood flooring is for your home or project; or even whether you should be not considering wood at all.
-Assuming you like the look of wood, after all you probably wouldn’t be reading this otherwise, then there are a few options you have available to you.
+With so many flooring options available, it can be tricky to know what the best wood flooring is for your home or project, or even whether you should be considering it at all.
+Assuming you like the look of wood, after all, you probably wouldn’t be reading this otherwise, then there are a few options you have available to you.

 The four most common options that our clients have to choose from are laminate, LVT (luxury vinyl tile), engineered wood and solid wood flooring.
 We discuss each in turn below, with their pros, cons and factors to consider.

-LVT – More affordable than real wood, easy to install, very durable and long lasting, suitable for underfloor heating, moisture resistant, not real wood.
+LVT – More affordable, easy to install, very durable and long-lasting, suitable for underfloor heating, moisture resistant, not real wood.

-Engineered Wood Flooring – Real wood, much more stable than solid wood, more environmentally friendly than solid wood, suitable for underfloor heating, very long lasting.
+Engineered Wood Flooring – Real wood, much more stable than solid wood, more environmentally friendly than solid wood, suitable for underfloor heating, and very long-lasting.

-Solid – Real Wood, the least stable and reliable of these options, not suitable for underfloor heating, very long lasting.
+Solid – Real Wood, the least stable and reliable of these options, is not suitable for underfloor heating, but very long-lasting.

 Laminate Flooring